BurntSushi/blog/content/post/transducers.md

 nov
 {{< /high >}}

-Or even fuzzy search by looking for all months within an edit distance of `1` with `jun`:
+Or even fuzzy search by looking for all months within an Levenshtein distance of `1` with `jun`:

 {{< high sh >}}
 $ fst fuzzy months.fst jun